Introducing the band that’s making waves in the culinary world and the metal scene- We Are HOPE RED!

 Gastrometal and Track#3

-At most of the club concerts before the Covid pandemic, we managed to create a unique experience by connecting the audience’s hearing and taste buds.
-We offer our audience homemade experimental dishes (e.g. smoked bacon chocolate, lemon lemonade-flavored jelly candy, homemade stangli with homemade BBQ sauce, etc.) which they can consume only when the band kicks in.
-This might sound silly, but it creates a whole new level of enjoyment.
-It has been shown in the You have to eat! documentary, and in the Track#2 music video as well.
+Before the Covid pandemic, Hope Red managed to create a unique experience at their club concerts by combining the audience’s hearing and taste buds.
+They offered homemade experimental dishes (think smoked bacon chocolate, lemon lemonade-flavored jelly candy, homemade stangli with homemade BBQ sauce, etc.) which the audience could only consume while the band was playing.
+It might sound crazy, but it created a whole new level of enjoyment, as seen in their documentary You have to eat! documentary, and in the Track#2 music video.

 Coconut Winter – The band’s alter ego